Back to Blog

 you've run into?"

-Why it works: Acknowledging their current solution shows you've done research.
-Leading with the top reason for switching plants a seed without being aggressive.
+Why it works: Naming their current tool shows you did the research.
+Leading with the top reason people switch plants a seed without going for the throat.

 Cold Call Script #12: The Last-Ditch Close